pietroglyph/pipelined-rv32i/README.md

 The goal of this project was to implement a pipelined RISC-V CPU in SystemVerilog.

 ## Pipeline Architecture
-This implementation divides a simple single-cycle Harvard architecture RV32I CPU into five pipeline stages:
+This implementation divides a simple single-cycle von Neumann* architecture RV32I CPU into five pipeline stages:
  1. Fetch - read the instruction memory and increment the program counter (unless we have an instruction that jumps in the pipeline, in which case we assume we take the branch and set the program counter appropriately)
  2. Decode - break the instruction we read in the last cycle into its components (based on the operand and possibly the `funct3` and `func7` fields), compute the control unit flags, extend the immediate, and on the negative edge of the clock read out the register based on the instruction we decoded on the positive clock edge
  3. Execute - feed the data we read from the register file OR forwarded data (from a previous instruction that's later along in the pipeline, in the case of a data hazard---see the Hazard Unit section for more) into the ALU, where the ALU control signal was computed in the decode stage